 - Foreign corrupt practices

-If you think your case falls in one or more of these categories, don’t wait, call us now for a consultation.
+If you think your case falls in one or more of these categories, don’t wait.
+Call us now for a consultation.

 What reward can I receive?

-What is the process and how long does it take?
+What is the process, and how long does it take?

-We file whistleblower rewards cases with the applicable state or federal government agency, who then investigates the matter confidentially.
+We file whistleblower rewards cases with the applicable state or federal government agency, which then investigates the matter confidentially.
 Although we can file a claim quickly, the government can take months or years to investigate.
 For sure, the process requires patience!
-If the government does not proceed with your case, sometimes the law firm representing you can take the case forward on their own.
+If the government does not proceed with your case, sometimes the law firm representing you can take the case forward on its own.
 When we consult with you, we will go over the process in much more detail.

 My company is committing fraud; what do I do?

 We strongly recommend you call a lawyer immediately.
-Take detailed notes of what you observe and talk with a lawyer about lawfully gathering evidence.
+Take detailed notes of what you observe, and talk with a lawyer about lawfully gathering evidence.
 Consider reporting the fraud through your employer’s channels as well.

 I’m ready to talk, what’s next?